jrcharney/windowsist/README.md

 You might notice that if you use a program like [WinSCP](https://winscp.net/) to exchange files between another computer that when you put them on your Linux home on Windows, Linux won't recognize the changes.
 You will need to close Ubuntu and open it up again.

 There is another way around this though.
 If you access the remote computer using OpenSSH or [Midnight Commander](https://midnight-commander.org/), it can all be done on the command line.
 Doing it that way you don't have to close everything to get stuff.
 In the Linuxist Wiki, I will explain how to use SSH, SFTP, SCP, and do a crash course of Midnight Commander.

+### Should I change Linux files using Windows stuff?

+**NO!** [Even Microsoft thinks that is a bad idea.](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/) There is good reason NOT to do this.
+The most obvious reason is that Windows doesn't have the ability to define the file permissions like Linux can.
+It also can't set user or group ownership.
+Case in point, how all the folder permission were set to executable.
+Secondly, remember eariler when you couldn't see the files you moved from Windows to Linux?
+That too.

 ### What license is this all under?
 MIT License.